Explicit local volatility formula for Cheyette-type interest rate models: Introduction

 The Cheyette model and its modifications are well known and widely used by both practitioners and researchers.
 These models are valued for their mathematical tractability, which enables their efficient numerical implementation.
 The original Cheyette model is a single-factor quasi-Gaussian HJM model with the time dependent deterministic diffusion coefficient (volatility).
 A known limitation of the standard Cheyette model, similar to that of basic models in equity and foreign exchange (FX) markets (e.g., the Black–Scholes model), is its inability to capture market smiles and skews in implied volatilities.
 One way to deal with this drawback of basic models is to consider their local volatility extensions, where the volatility is a function of both the time and the state variable.

 Local volatility models offer a practical and arbitrage-free framework for capturing the implied volatility smile and skew observed in the market.
 A widely used tool for reconstructing the local volatility surface is Dupire’s formula, which relies on partial derivatives of option prices with respect to strike and maturity.
-Dupire-like implicit formulas for local volatility in interest rate models have been studied previously (see, e.g., Cao and Henry-Labordère \cite{CL}, Gatarek et al. \cite{GJQ}, Lucic \cite{L}, and references therein).
+Dupire-like implicit formulas for local volatility in interest rate models have been studied previously (see, e.g., Cao and Henry-Labordère~\cite{CL}, Gatarek et al.~\cite{GJQ}, Lucic \cite{L}, Savine~\cite{Savine} and references therein).
 This paper contributes to the literature by deriving an explicit analytical formula for approximating the local volatility function in the Cheyette model.

 It should be noted that applying Dupire’s classical framework to fixed-income markets is not straightforward.
-Unlike equity and FX markets, where options on the same underlying asset exist across various maturities, fixed- income markets typically feature instruments known as rolling maturity options, that is, options whose underlying rate instruments evolve over time as their maturities change.
+Unlike equity and FX markets, where options on the same underlying asset exist across various maturities, fixed-income markets typically feature instruments known as rolling maturity options, that is, options whose underlying rate instruments evolve over time as their maturities change.
 For example, swaptions with different maturity profiles, even if based on the same tenor swap, effectively have different underlying swap rates.
-In our analysis we consider options on the short rate.
-These options can be seen as natural instruments for extracting the local volatility structure in interest rate markets and can be interpreted as the limiting case of rolling maturity swaptions when the tenor of the underlying swap approaches zero.